Dwell Residential’s Back-to-School 2020 Recommended Reading List

 So pick one to start reading today!
 We’d love to hear your feedback on any of the books you do read, especially on how it could change the way you think and live your life.

 We believe books can encourage us to improve ourselves and how we view the world around us.
-Here are the ones on our reading list this summer, and we wanted to share them with you, our beloved Dwell Residential clients who want to live a great life and have a great home.
+And we want our beloved clients to have a great life and great home and hope these books inspire you!

 We love this book and talk about it almost every day with our buyer clients (and sometimes hand you a copy if you are really stuck in your home search!).

 The average American couple–he’s a low-level manager, she’s a beautician–whose joint income never exceeds $55,000 a year, but somehow they manage to own two homes debt-free, put two kids through college, and retire at 55 with more than $1 million in savings.
-We love this and proves you don’t have to make a lot of money to become rich.
+This proves you don’t have to make a lot of money to become rich.

 This book explains that the way to retire rich is NOT to have a budget and that you don’t need willpower or a huge salary.
 All you need is to set up a plan and let it work automatically for you.
 He also has an awesome follow-up to this book called The Automatic Millionaire Homeowner which we also highly recommend, but read the first one and then go to this one about homeowners.

 One thing we hear a lot is “how to do I take care of this thing” after our clients move into their dream home.
-We give this great book to our clients at a settlement to help answer that question and help you maintain the biggest investment you own working perfectly.
+We give this useful book to our clients at settlement so that they can refer to it to help answer their questions and help maintain their biggest investment.

 This is “The Guide” to operate your home.
 What we love most is there are over 400 drawings and simple explanations that describe the operation of the structural, electrical and mechanical systems in your home—hundreds of solutions to common problems you can learn to fix yourself.